meghanharrington/meghanharrington.github.io/index.md

 - For the **purple** topic, it concerns **same sex couples having children** with the words: **'child', 'parent', 'marriage', 'couple', 'political'.** As we have seen before, it has been a difficult fight in order to obtain the legal right to adopt for same-sex couples in 2017.

-- In **pink**, it is concentrated around **politics** with words like **'vote', 'candidate', 'right'.** A right is never earned and it is important to stay vigilant, as new movements or governments can be threatening to LGBTQ+ rights or even more largely, to any minority rights.
+- In **pink**, it is concentrated around **politics** with words like **'vote', 'candidate', 'right'.** A right is never earned and it is important to stay vigilant, as new movements or governments can be threatening to LGBTQ+ rights or more generally, to any minority rights.
 The election of Trump in 2016 demonstrates this.
 Therefore, voting and electing tolerant candidates is crucial, especially for this community.

 - The **brown** topic is about **love** with words like **'feel', 'love', 'people'.** It's all about love at the beginning!

 - The **orange** topic has words like **'equality', 'community', 'history' or 'recognize'.** It demonstrates the willingness to **recognize and acknowledge the history of the LGBTQ+ movement for liberation and equality.**

-- The **green** one is focused on **family, religion and acceptance**, with words **'church', 'family', 'leave', 'home'**. **Coming out** can be a very complicated moment as some families don't accept it, often under cover of **religion**, and LGBTQ+ people are sometimes forced to leave their homes.
+- The **green** one is focused on **family, religion and acceptance**, with words **'church', 'family', 'leave', 'home'**. **Coming out** can be a very complicated moment as some families are not accepting, often due to **religion**, and LGBTQ+ people are sometimes forced to leave their homes.
 It is a terrible but true statement that **640 thousands of LGBTQ+ youth are homeless.**

 Now let's look at the **evolution** of the topics **from 2015 to 2019**.

 ![Alt text](topic_2015_2.png?raw=true "Title")

 The topic modelling from 2015 reveals that **marriage** is a topic that was very frequent.
-It was associated with **right, discrimination, equality.** Indeed, the **gay marriage was legalized in the 50 states on June 26, 2015 ruled by the Supreme Court.** The matter was the focus of speculation for months. **Barack Obama**, president at the time,  praised the Supreme Court's ruling.
+It was associated with **right, discrimination, equality.** Indeed, **gay marriage was legalized in the 50 states on June 26, 2015.** The matter was the focus of speculation for months. **Barack Obama**, president at the time,  praised the Supreme Court's ruling.
 Before this decision, there occurred a very stormy debate, with multiple states banning it, but also several states that legalized it and then re-banned it a few years later.
 Even Barack Obama did not have a very clear position on it and made several declarations in both directions.

 Let's see how the topics evolved in 2019.